romulocraveiro/python-exercises/README.md

 * _If / else doesn't need curly braces in Python (that's great, isn't it?); see class15-if-else-int-input.py._

+* Entretanto, o que conta no caso dos operadores de controle são as indentações.
+Por convenção, 4 espaços, mas fica a critério do usuário, desde que se mantenha consistente.
+Ver tarefa-de-casa-aula16-resolucao1.py

+* _However, what matters in the case of control operators is the indentation.
+By convention, 4 spaces, but it is up to the user, as soon as they are consistent.
+See tarefa-de-casa-aula16-resolucao1.py_

 ## Tecnologias / Technologies